npandrei/react-with-redux/README.md

 # react-with-redux

-This repo contains a simple application that uses react & redux
+This repo contains a simple application that uses react, redux and react-router.

 # running the project